fslev/cucumber-jutils-tutorial/Readme.md

 # Cucumber JUtils showcase

-A light tutorial on how to use [**cucumber-jutils**](https://github.com/fslev/cucumber-jutils) library  while testing a notebook manager web application.
+A simple showcase on how to use [**cucumber-jutils**](https://github.com/fslev/cucumber-jutils) library  while testing a notebook manager web application.

 ## Requirements
 JDK11, Maven, Docker & docker-compose